The style of music I play and / or work in is not western classical music. Is the programme for me?

 How long do I have to complete my studies?
 What are the programme start/end dates?

-The programme starts 4 October 2021 with an online induction period commencing 21 September 2021.
-Distance learning activities continue until late May 2022 when final assignments will be due for hand in.
-You will receive feedback within 3 weeks and final assessment results will be ratified by the end of July 2022.
+The programme starts in October with an online induction period.
+Distance learning activities continue until late May when final assignments will be due for hand in.
+You will receive feedback within 3 weeks and final assessment results will be ratified by the end of July.

 Completion may take longer if, for example, you are required to re-take an assessment or your study is interrupted due to circumstances such as ill health.
 The maximum period of time allowed for completion is 3 years.